lwvmobile/m17-fme/README.md

 ### How to Build

-Please see this section, [Install Notes](https://github.com/lwvmobile/m17-fme/install_notes.md "Install Notes") for information on cloning and compiling M17-FME.
+Please see [Install Notes](https://github.com/lwvmobile/m17-fme/install_notes.md "Install Notes") for information on cloning and compiling M17-FME.

 ## License